neeldhara/13sheep/README.md

 Instructions
 ------------

 [13 Sheep](https://www.moritzdressler.de/en/13_Sheep) is a quick roll-and-write game for one or more players.
-By drawing fences on a grid, players try to protect as many sheep as possible before the wolf comes.
+By drawing fences on a grid that initially has some sheep and bushes, players try to protect as many sheep as possible before the wolf comes.

 Each turn, players roll a die and draw a matching fence on the map.
 The original game can last for 7 to 10 rounds, depending on the result of the die roll in the last 3 rounds.
 You cannot overwrite fences already drawn, and you cannot build a fence on top of a bush (the wolf can, however, slide under a bush).